smarthomej/addons/bundles/org.smarthomej.transform.chain/README.md

 ## Example: Door lock

-A lock that can report its status and accepts commands as JSON and accepts commands.
+A lock that can report its status and accepts commands in JSON.
 It shall be represented as a `Switch` item on openHAB.

 ### Incoming values (`toItem`)